mikkelAtVisma/WCFB/index.md

 * One free beverage per solved problem per person.
 * Some twenty different programming languages are accepted, including Java, Python, JavaScript, and various C dialects.
   See the [Kattis language overview](https://open.kattis.com/help) for the full list.
 * No prior registration is required.
-Create your team at [Awaiting contest Link, this will be updated soon!]
-[Insert contest Link]
+Create your team at [https://visma-wcfb22.kattis.com/contests/vy4ghe](https://visma-wcfb22f.kattis.com/contests/z8u4ff)
 * After your team solves a problem (and having it accepted on the server), you will be allowed a delicious beer.

 Previous events
 ---------------
 * Friday, 12 November 2021, 16-19. _Will Code for Beer 2021_ took place in the Copenhagen Visma Office.
 The problems were at [https://visma-wcfb22.kattis.com/contests/vy4ghe](https://visma-wcfb22.kattis.com/contests/vy4ghe).
 * The contest is based on Will Code for Drinks, and the problem setters were Troels Bjerre Lund, Thore Husfeldt (chair), Christian Janos Lebeda, Oskar Haarklou Veileborg, and Johan Sannemo.